 And yes, that does mean that in places where you have vast numbers of devices – like exhibitions, press conferences, stadiums and similar – we should get more robust networks in future.

-There have been problems getting Wi-Fi 6 to the final stage.
+There were problems getting Wi-Fi 6 to the final stage, which is why we're only just seeing it come to fruition.
 For a new Wi-Fi standard to be approved, it requires years of work and for various parties to input into the process.

 Think of it as a slow process, even slower than getting a new law approved in Parliament or Congress.
 The first two versions of 801.11ax never made it and, while a third has now been approved, we’re not looking until later this year before it will be rubber-stamped.